-How To Prevent Pimples After Shaving In 5 Easy Steps
+How to Prevent Pimples After Shaving in 4 Easy Steps

-Before we go into a full post-shave pimple prevention plan, it’s important to understand why pimples appear after shaving in the first place.
+Before we get into a full post-shave pimple prevention plan, it’s important to understand why pimples appear after shaving in the first place.
 The main reason has to do with inflammation.
-When you run a razor on your skin, no matter how gentle you are, you are increasing the risk of skin trauma and irritation.
-This irritation can appear as slight redness or swelling and subside after a few hours, but if you follow an improper shaving technique for example you may experience post-shave pimples as well.
-These pimples can appear due to a number of reasons, including shaving in the wrong direction, shaving without adequate lubrication (or dry shaving), using old or dull razors, or using razors that are dirty and/or laden in bacteria.
-Other reasons may have to do with the hair itself.
-Thick, mature hair tends to get trapped beneath the surface when trying to emerge from the skin.
+When you run a razor over your skin, even gently, you are increasing the risk of skin trauma and irritation.
+This irritation can appear as slight redness or swelling and subside after a few hours, but if you follow an improper shaving technique, you may experience red bumps as well.
+Shaving in the wrong direction, shaving without adequate lubrication (or dry shaving), using old or dull razors or using dirty razors are all possible culprits.

-So how can you prevent pimples after shaving?
+So how can you prevent breaking out after shaving?
 It's easier than you think.
-Read on for five easy steps to prevent pimples after shaving.
+Read on for four easy steps to follow the next time you shave.

 Step 1: Exfoliate Your Skin

 Once you’re finished shaving, hydrate your skin with a moisturizer or aftershave.
-This is one of the most vital steps for preventing unsightly pimples after shaving.
-After you shave your body skin and gently dry off, apply a product containing shea butter like Carol’s Daughter Almond Cookie Soufflé to reintroduce any lost moisture.
-If your skin is prone to irritation, steer clear of formulas with alcohol, parabens, or fragrance.
+This is one of the most vital steps for preventing bumps.
+We like to use the CeraVe SA Lotion for Rough & Bumpy Skin because it contains a non-irritating dose of salicylic acid to target and prevent bumps and breakouts, in addition to soothing and hydrating ingredients.
+If your skin is prone to irritation, steer clear of formulas with alcohol, parabens or fragrance.
 If you’re shaving your face, reach for a facial aftershave product that’s soothing and refreshing.

 Editor’s note: Try to shave at the end of a shower or bath.
-Exposing your skin and hair to lukewarm water can help to soften it and reduce friction from shaving.
+Exposing your skin and hair to lukewarm water can help soften it and reduce friction from shaving.
 To shave, go against hair growth by starting at your ankles and moving upwards.
-Also, if possible avoid going over the same areas of skin more than once.
+If possible, avoid going over the same areas of skin more than once.